twilio-professional-services/flex-project-template/plugin-flex-ts-template-v2/src/feature-library/custom-transfer-directory/README.md

 # custom-transfer-directory
-This feature enables the replacement of the worker transfer directory and the queue transfer directory enabling the following behavior
+This feature enables the replacement of the queue transfer directory enabling the following behavior

-- worker - TODO
 - queue
   - render different transfer icons for chat channel
   - enable the use of real time data to